 |Zendesk||Over half of people shared their bad customer service experiences with more than five people.|

 These are an eye-opening collection of statistics from credible sources no business can afford to ignore.
-A lot is at stake for your business here—goodwill, revenue, and brand value.
+A lot is at stake for your business here—goodwill, revenue, and sustainable brand value.

 Luckily, there are several ways to reduce the time and energy spent on answering customers’ questions.